-Revenge Evictions has resulted in Legislation to Clamps Down on what is regarded as unfair and destabilising to families
+Revenge Evictions have resulted in Legislation to Clamps Down on what is regarded as unfair and destabilising to families.

 Where a landlord gives notice seeking possession through a ‘Section 21 notice’ following a complaint about the condition of their home, it will no longer be possible to evict that tenant and a court must strike out any attempt to evict under those circumstances.

 Furthermore, tenants will be given revenge eviction protection over legitimate complaints about their rented property.

 The housing charity group Shelter have welcomed the legislation, as they will hopefully give tenants the empowerment that they deserve.